What Sets Us Apart

 Cracked heels and scaly skin on the feet should be routinely but delicately removed.
 At our clinic we have many happy customers who come solely for this.
 Special creams are available to purchase at our clinic to maintain the restored skin.

 An ingrown nail is a nail whose sides dig into its neighbouring flesh, which may become very painful and cause an infection.
 They are sometimes created by improper or incomplete nail trimming.
 They may also develop from wearing tight shoes, from injuries, or even fungus.
 Some are present at birth, being very wide or highly curved.
 If left untreated, they may cause pain, swelling, bleeding, redness, and infect skin.
 The skin may swell and grow over the ingrown toenail into a large mass.
 Treatment options depend on the severity and type of nail.
 In most cases, treating ingrown toenails is simple: soak the foot in warm, salted water twice a day and visit your chiropodist to have the nails carefully trimmed and cleansed.
 Antibiotics (topical cream or oral pills) may be advised.
 For others, a long term solution of nail surgery is advised.
 And for many a new alternative is nail bracing.
 Nail bracing is a way of correcting the shape of a highly curved nail back into a flatter nail gently.
-Ms. Chow is one of the few chiropodists who is medically trained to provide Onyfix resin or Ross-Fraser metal braces.
-Please read more on Onyfix device Ingrown Nail Correction, and on Ross-Fraser Nail Brace Correction for Ingrown Nails.
+Ms. Chow is medically trained to use the new Onyfix device for Ingrown Nail Correction.